nightcycle/midas-clt/README.md

 ```sh
 midas download path/to/file.json "2023-06-25 18:37:11.0000" 30 1000000
 ```
+You can add ``-raw`` at the end if you're debugging a decoding issue and wish to see the data pre-decoding.
 ### parameters
 #### #1: path
 Downloads data to this file as json.